regulus-team/rt-pack/src/assets/rt-skeleton/README.md

 - Version 1.3.2 - Fix bug with marginSkeleton option for rtSkeletonPlaceholder directive
 - Version 1.3.3 - Fix bug with marginSkeleton option for rtSkeletonPlaceholder directive
 - Version 1.3.4 - Fix bug with marginSkeleton option for rtSkeletonPlaceholder directive
+- Version 1.3.5 - Fix bug with marginSkeleton option for rtSkeletonPlaceholder directive
+- Version 1.3.6 - Optimization for rtSkeletonPlaceholder directive